mbrochh/mbrochh-dotfiles/macos.md

 # Install Dropbox & Cryptomator & Standard Notes

-I use Dropbox, Cryptomator and Standard Notes and need it as early as possible when setting up a new machine.
+NOTE: I use Dropbox, Cryptomator and Standard Notes and need it as early as possible when setting up a new machine.

 Most people can probably just skip this step.